UO-SPUR/reu_utility/docs/reu.rst

 each Application is linked to an Intern, with many of the Intern fields being auto-filled by Application data.

 Here are the steps that must be followed for an Application to be submitted successfully.

+#.
+Navigate to '<your-university>/iro/application'
+#.
+Fill out the application
+#.
+For Reference Letters, fill all the fields, as the generated email takes that information
+#.
+Press submit
+#.
+If not redirected to the Thank You Page, there is an error in the application that needs to be fixed